ederdoski/ExoPlayerWrapper/README.md

 ## Usage

-1) Declare a var ExoPlayerComponent
+1) Declare a variable ExoPlayerComponent

 ```
 ExoPlayerComponent exoPlayerComponent;
 ```
-2) Instancie the following methods in its activity, these method are used to maintain the memory and protect the current instance of ExoPlayer.
+2) Instance the following methods in your activity, these method are used to maintain the memory and protect the current instance of ExoPlayer.

 ```
 @Override